Governing in Crisis

 It is in times of crisis that people most need the support and protection of government.
 However, it also is in times of crisis that even core values can be sorely tested and that leaders are most likely to try to unilaterally expand their power.
 Through interviews with scholars, elected officials and other civic leaders, host Mark Nordenberg, Chancellor Emeritus of the University of Pittsburgh, will examine governance, health, and economic impacts of the COVID-19 pandemic.

 Upcoming interviews include:

-- Susanne Sachsman Grooms, Deputy Staff Director and Chief Counsel, U.S. House Committee on Oversight and Reform: "The Role of Oversight in our Democracy" (Oct.
-13)
+- Susanne Sachsman Grooms, Deputy Staff Director and Chief Counsel for the Democratic Staff, U.S. House Committee on Oversight and Reform: "The Role of Oversight in our Democracy" (Oct.
+14)